spacelift-io/user-documentation/docs/integrations/chatops/msteams.md

 # Microsoft Teams

-!!! warning
-    [Microsoft has deprecated connectors in favor of workflows](https://learn.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook?tabs=newteams%2Cdotnet).
-Your existing connectors should still work for some time but you won't be able to create new ones with Microsoft Teams.
-Our product team is working on the integration so that it works with Microsoft Teams Workflows and once that's completed we'll add it to the documentation

 Microsoft Teams is a Slack alternative and a part of the Microsoft Office 365 suite.
 It's a chat-based workspace where teams can organize and discuss their work.
 Many DevOps teams use it to communicate and collaborate on infrastructure and application deployments.
 Hence, Spacelift has a first-class integration with Microsoft Teams.

 The integration creates a [webhook](../webhooks.md) in Spacelift that will send notifications to a Microsoft Teams channel when: